Curious what to plant in October In Tucson? October is another really busy month for Tucson gardeners!

 baby bok choy organic in front of cutting board held in hand

-already-fast grow time for full-sized bok choy
+already-fast grow time for non-baby (regular) bok choy

-Great way to get greens early in the winter season
+Great way to get greens early in the winter season!

 Planting